 Repairing or replacing a broken compressor might be so costly that you may need to replace your air conditioner.
 Hire an air conditioning service and repair company to check your refrigerant levels and, if necessary, replenish them.

 The majority of heat pumps are installed on a concrete slab.
 The outside of your heat pump may become exposed to standing groundwater if the slab settles, or it may tilt into a location where excess water pours over it.
 This is never good for your heat pump, and exposing it to too much moisture might cause it to freeze.
-Contact heating repair in Arlington, TX, to get the unit leveled if you believe this is the issue.
+Contact Commercial HVAC Service Arlington, TX, to get the unit leveled if you believe this is the issue.

 Steps to Take in Case of Frozen Heat Pump

 - Turn off your heat pump right away.
 If it continues to try to function, it risks causing significant damage to itself.
 Furthermore, you don’t want it to come back to life while you’re trying to fix the problem.

 - Examine the outside unit for minor problems such as a blocked air filter or excessive quantities of plant debris or snow.
 Components or a malfunctioning sensor are most likely to blame.